The Founder’s Journey:

 Recruiting—The Hardest Lessons in Leadership

-But stability came at a cost.
+Three years of stability.
+But it came at a cost.

 The Secret to My Success?
-Authenticity.
+Honesty.

 The Recurring Theme: Policy Over Performance